Tahini Hemp Seed Bars

 • Place the oats in a food processor and pulse a few times to create a grainy oat flour.

 • You have a couple of options for mixing the rest of the ingredients.
 If you have a large enough food processor, add everything to the oats and blend until fully combined.
-If not, you can add the dates to the oats and blend to combine, then transfer to a bowl and mix in the rest of the ingredients by hand.
+The dough is heavy and thick, so a powerful food processor helps.
+If not, you can add the dates to the oats and blend to combine, then transfer to a large mixing bowl and mix in the rest of the ingredients by hand.

 • Press the dough into the pan, taking a few minutes to press it into all corners and getting it as flat as you can.
-Bake for 30 minutes then let cool in the pan for at least 15 minutes.
+Bake for 30 minutes then let cool in the pan for at least 15 minutes before handling or slicing to let them firm.
 Slice into bars.

 Video